CSCfi/csc-user-guide/docs/support/support-howto.md

 ##Send your requests to ServiceDesk

 Always send requests to [servicedesk@csc.fi](mailto:servicedesk@csc.fi) instead of staff members directly.
 On servicedesk@csc.fi they get tracked, have higher visibility and will get picked up by the correct specialist.
-Some staff members work for the support requests only part time or be on holiday.
+Some staff members work for the support requests only part time and also we are on holiday sometimes.

+##Tell us also what worked

+Rather often we get requests of the type "I cannot get X to run on two nodes".
+The request then does not mention whether it worked on one node or on one core or whether it never worked and that this was the first attempt.
+Perhaps the problem has even nothing to do with one or two nodes.
+In order to better isolate the problem and avoid losing time with many back and forth emails, please tell us what actually worked so far.
+Tell us how you have tried to isolate the problem.
+This requires some effort from you but this is what we expect from you.

 ##Identify yourself